Warren & Migliaccio, L.L.P.

 How do you win a credit card lawsuit in Texas?

-Firstly, gather statements showing last payment
+• Gather statements showing your last payment date

-Likewise, negotiate if defenses are weak
+• Negotiate settlement if defenses are weak

 What happens if you ignore a credit card lawsuit in Texas?